binipringle/crim-outline/index.md

   Riley v.
 State (we’ll continue with this mon 11/30)

+  The difference is that a person can be guilty of reckless murder as an accomplice as but not of attempted reckless murder.
+For accomplice liability you have to have the mens rea in the crime, but you can't have the conscious objective to get a reckless result.

   D’s convicted of … recklessly

   Court said you can be guilty as an accomplice to reckless manslaughter.
 Because you need the mens rea of the underlying crime, which is recklessly.